- What are human rights?

 Do I have a right to receive maternity care?

 Yes.
-All pregnant women in the UK have a right to receive maternity care.
+All pregnant women and people in the UK have a right to receive maternity care.
 See our factsheet, Right to NHS Services.
 Although the European Convention does not explicitly guarantee a right to healthcare, Article 2 protects the right to life and requires the state to provide access to basic life-saving health services, including maternity care.

 Overseas citizens may be charged for maternity care in some circumstances, but care must always be provided even if the patient cannot pay the charge.